1941 Odessa massacre: Subsequent events

 The Romanian administration took measures to seize the property of future victims.
 In mid-November, a new order was issued clarifying the authorities' demands for Jews.
 It said:

 By the middle of December, about 55,000 Jews were gathered in Bogdanovka, though some of them were not from Odessa.
-From December 20, 1941, until January 15, 1942, each of them was shot by a team of the Einsatzgruppe SS, Romanian soldiers, Ukrainian police and local German colonists.
+From 20 December 1941, until 15 January 1942, each of them was shot by a team of the Einsatzgruppe SS, Romanian soldiers, Ukrainian police and local German colonists.

 A month later, a death march of 10,000 Jews was organized in three concentration camps in Golta.

-In January 1942, about 35,000-40,000 of the Jews left in Odessa were evicted and sent to the ghetto that had been created on January 10, 1942, in the poor area of Slobodka.
+In January 1942, about 35,000-40,000 of the Jews left in Odessa were evicted and sent to the ghetto that had been created on 10 January 1942, in the poor area of Slobodka.
 The evicted endured terrible conditions; with inadequate housing for all and severe crowding, many were forced out into the open winter air, which led to mass mortality from hypothermia.

-From January 12 to February 20, 1942, the remaining 19,582 Jews were deported to Berezivka Raion of Odessa Oblast.
+From 12 January to 20 February 1942, the remaining 19,582 Jews were deported to Berezivka Raion of Odessa Oblast.
 They were transported in unheated echelons, and many died on the road.
 In Berezivka, groups were forced to walk to Domanevka, Bogdanovka, Golta and other concentration camps.
 Many died of hunger and cold along the way.
-The guards, consisting of Romanian soldiers and German colonists, organized mass executions of Jews during the journeys.
+The guards, consisting of Romanian and German soldiers, organized mass executions of Jews during the journeys.
 In 18 months, almost all the prisoners of Golta died.

 The survivors of the Holocaust

 Some Jews were sent to work in the villages, and about half of them survived the occupation.
 The situation in the ghetto of Domanevka and other ghettos in Transnistria improved in 1943 after the Jews began to receive assistance from Jewish organizations in Romania.
 About 600 Odessa residents in these ghettos lived to be released.
 Several hundred Jews who were hiding in Odessa itself also survived.
-Jews participated in the struggle of the Odessa underground and constituted a significant part of the guerrilla units, based in the Odessa catacombs.
+Jews participated in the struggle of the Odessa underground and constituted a significant part of the guerrilla units, based in the Odesa catacombs.